Subject-Team/SLib/README.md

 - "https://godotengine.org" opens the default web browser on the official Godot website.

 - "mailto:example@example.com" opens the default email client with the "To" field set to example@example.com.
-See RFC 2368 - The mailto URL scheme for a list of fields that can be added.

 > [!IMPORTANT]
 > File URI only works with globalized path, Use SLib.FullPath(path) to convert a res:// or user:// path